Best MVNO carrier 2025

 Reasons to avoid

-Tello is a simple prepaid carrier that lets you customize the amount of data and talk time minutes for your plan.
-Texts are unlimited on all plan combinations and as we saw in our Tello review, phone compatibility is also strong, thanks to the T-Mobile network.
-If you only use Wi-Fi at home and just need a little data for some situations, the 1GB plan can be a solid option.
+Tello is a straightforward prepaid service provider that lets you fully tweak the amount of data and talk time minutes for your plan.
+You get unlimited texts on all of the plan combinations and as we saw in our Tello review, phone compatibility is also strong, all thanks to the T-Mobile network.
+If you mostly use Wi-Fi at home and just need a little data for some situations, the 1GB plan can be a great option.
 Even when paired with unlimited calling, it'll cost you less than $10 per month.

-Tello's plans can be fully customized but if you want to keep things easy, you can just pick from one of the four pre-configured plans.
-'Economy' is $10 per month with 2GB of data and unlimited talk and text.
+Tello's plans can be customized but if you want to keep things easier, you can just pick from one of the four pre-configured plans.
+Among them, 'Economy' is $10 per month with 2GB of data, and unlimited talk and text.
 Moving up, you have 'Value' with 5GB and 'Smart' with 10GB at a monthly cost of $14 and $19, respectively.
-Lastly, the unlimited 'Data' costs $25 per month.
-However, do note that all prices are before taxes and fees.
+The unlimited 'Data' costs $25 per month and has a maximum high-speed data cap of 35GB.
+All that said, do note that all prices are before taxes and fees.

 Best for unlimited